Courtenay Gilmore Wilson, PharmD, BCACP, BCPS, CDE, CPP

 Ashley Pokallus, PharmD, CPP

-Hi, I’m Ashley Pokallus!
-I was born and raised in a small town in beautiful Wyoming where my parents own and operate a farm.
+My name is Ashley Pokallus and I was born and raised in a small town in beautiful Wyoming where my parents own and operate a farm.
 I am the oldest of four children with a large extended family.
 I attended the University of Wyoming in Laramie for undergraduate and pharmacy school.
 In pharmacy school I discovered my passion for primary care and preventative medicine.
 During my fourth year of pharmacy school I stumbled upon a PGY1 with an ambulatory care program in Asheville that I thought was too good to be true.
 I was very fortunate to start my career with Mission and MAHEC.
 I am currently working to start pharmacy services at North Buncombe Family Medicine as part of the PGY2 program with MAHEC and UNC.

 My husband, Logan, and I love western North Carolina and feel very fortunate to live and work here.
 In our spare time we love exploring, eating out, playing games, and spending time with our family and friends.
 I also enjoy shopping, baking, reading, and watching Friends.